Radio and Communications for Polar Operations

 Radio Operations is aimed at all field staff/operators working in polar regions shore-based or on a ship.
 It is a basic safety management competency that all field staff should have.

 - Range – Very High Frequency (VHF), or Ultra High Frequency (UHF), using base or hand-held equipment.
-It is an organizations responsibility to specify prior to an assessment which radio/s and frequencies are to be tested.
+It is an assessors responsibility to specify prior to an assessment which radio/s and frequencies are to be tested.
 A note is made by the assessor what was tested for the candidates Pro-file.

 - Indecent language over the radio could be prosecuted by the nation involved.